Submissions

 b) The name of the author/s, as well as their affiliation, their email address and their ORCID number.
 These last three pieces of information must be included in a footnote.
 All this information should be omitted in the anonymous versions.

-d) The title, abstract and four keywords in English (and also, where appropriate, in Chinese).
-In papers originally written in English, a summary in that language is sufficient.
+e) If the work is written in Spanish, the title, the abstract and four keywords in English must be included.
+In works originally written in English, the abstract in that language is sufficient.
 Keywords must be separated by semicolons.

 Extension.
-The length of the reviews will be from 2000 to 8000 words and that of the articles, from 6000 to 10,000.
+The length of the reviews will be from 2000 to 8000 words and that of the articles, from 6000 to 10,000 including bibliographical references.
 If you have any other extension proposal, you can consult it with the editorial team of the journal.

 Inclusive language.
 CLAC is committed to equality between men and women, which is why it supports the use of linguistic techniques and procedures in this direction.

-Citation.
+References.
 It will be done according to APA Standards.
 Always include the DOI identifier in the final bibliographical references.
 The DOI identifier must be included not only in the articles, but also in the chapters of collective volumes and monographs that have it.
 If you have doubts about whether a reference has a DOI identifier, you can consult it here.
 In addition, you must always include the full first name of the authors of the referenced works.
+Reviews must also include a section of bibliographical references.

 Examples.
 They should be indented and numbered in parentheses.